 Also, try not to eat at bedtime.
-A good rule of thumb is to stop eating at least 2 hours before bed.
+A good rule of thumb for pregnancy health is to stop eating at least 2 hours before bed.

 Not only does your boy’s metabolism slow down later in the day but evenings are a time when we all tend to reach for “snacks” and other non-essential foods that have no nutritional value.